Sadotu/cuddly-rsvp/README.md

 ## Notes

-- RSVPs are stored locally in `rsvps.json`
+- RSVPs are stored in Supabase PostgreSQL database
-- The captcha is a simple verification system (in production, consider using Google reCAPTCHA or similar)
+- The captcha is a simple verification system (for production, consider using Google reCAPTCHA or similar)
-- CORS is enabled for local development
+- Real-time updates use Supabase's WebSocket subscriptions
+- No backend server needed - static hosting on GitHub Pages works perfectly